upmusings/upshift/words/_posts/2020-10-28-perfect-blindness.md

 2. You can workout and eat healthy, but if you don't deal with the stuff going on in your head and heart you will still be unhealthy.
 3. This is really "[still the one](https://youtu.be/_QWZQh0YYWA)" of the songs that moves me.[🎵](https://youtu.be/_QWZQh0YYWA)

-**P.S**  How long will you put off what you are capable of doing just to continue what you are comfortable doing?
+**P.S.**  How long will you put off what you are capable of doing just to continue what you are comfortable doing?